romanyn36/DNA-searching-algorithms-pyqt6/README.md

 # :dart: About ##

-this is simple desktop app that applay some of DNA searching algorithms, we provide appp with useable desktop GUI using Pyqt6 lib in python.
+this is simple desktop app that apply some of DNA searching algorithms, we provide app with easy use desktop GUI using Pyqt6 lib in python.

 ## :sparkles: Features and Used Algorithms ##

-:heavy_check_mark:you can many operations on DNA string sequence like : ;\
+:heavy_check_mark:you can apply many operations on DNA string sequence like : ;\
 - Search pattern
-- Translate sequenace to Protien
+- Translate sequence to Protien
 - DNA reverse
-- enter sequance mannually or browse file
+- enter sequence mannually or browse file
 -  you can choose which algoritms to use :
 - - <p align="center" id="top"><img src="/images/algorithms.png" alt="x-ray" width="250" height="150" /></p>
 -   - Naive